• Skip to primary navigation

 Home • Recipes • Main Dish

-pan of cooked spaghetti, tossed in with cream, parmesan, poppy seeds and lemon zest
+pan of cooked spaghetti, tossed with a creamy lemon pasta sauce with parmesan and poppy seeds

 spaghetti pasta tossed in white asparagus and herb flowers